 These types of posts help new and returning customers discover the benefits of their program quickly after launch while also generating genuine enthusiasm.
 Keeping your messages simple, to-the-point, and actionable (with phrases like “join now” or “redeem now”) makes your program more accessible, motivating customers to engage right away.

-Most importantly, getting excited about your program will get your customers excited too, putting you in the perfect position to build on your initial launch success.
+Most importantly, showing how excited you are about your program will get your customers excited too, putting you in the perfect position to build on your initial launch success.

 Lesson learned: promote your program launch properly